In this guide, you will learn about the Nissan Mass Air Flow (MAF) sensor, a common problem with Nissan MAF, how to diagnose it, replace and carry

 - Remove the screw located behind the door handle.

-Next, remove the window switch form the door panel.
+Next, remove the window switch from the door panel.

 Pry out the door panel and remove it.

 Next, lower the window so that the bolts on the window regulator line up with the two access holes.
 The access holes are covered with plastic tape, so you will need to remove them to expose the window regulator bolts.